Camp Northway: History

 The camp came about after Fannie L. Case, a teacher, met a doctor on a camping trip.
 While discussing education, the idea arose of a summer camp for girls.
 Held in its first year at the doctor's camping ground, the camp then moved in 1908 to Algonquin Park.
 Case believed that life in camp should be lived in the same manner as on camping trips to better prepare for trips away.
 This tradition survives in that all participants live in canvas tents on wooden platforms while at the camp.
 Fannie L. Case believed that camp should be informal and flexible, "with no set rules, no boundaries, no whistles, bells or bugles".
 As well as its outdoor emphasis, Camp Northway has always had a strong element of music and drama.
 Something of Case's personality can be found in these words:

 There should be leisure at camp, time to dream.
 We used to describe camp as "well spent leisure".
 I remember being on the lookout for writings on this subject as a justification of our effort, such as Stevenson's "Apology for an idler".
 Now we know that leisure is a condition of full and spontaneous living.
 It prepares for action later.
 "It is the free port of the imagination".

 Camp Northway today

-Camp Northway is now owned by Brookes Prewitt with Camp Wendigo, a tripping outpost for boys.
-Described as a "wilderness camp for girls", it takes 50 campers at a time – about 150 over the course of a season, from July 1 to August 19.
+Camp Northway is now owned by Becca and Wilson Prewitt with Camp Wendigo, a tripping outpost for boys.
+Described as a "wilderness camp for girls", it takes 60 campers at a time – about 150 over the course of a season, from July 1 to August 19.
 A family camp is run for approximately one week at the end of camp.
 It still has no electricity or running water, has a single wood-burning stove, and takes pride in its closeness to its rugged roots.